-Furnish a brief description of the study area, water resource development problems, and principle purposes of the study.
+The study area includes...
+(Furnish a brief description of the study area, water resource development problems, and principle purposes of the study.
 For example, for flood risk management studies any information available on recent flood history (dates, physical and dollar losses, etc), or for navigation studies include information on use (commercial vs. recreation) cargo types and quantities if known.
-For ecosystem restoration studies, include information that addresses the performance components in Environmental Appendix (do not enter the scores) and information about the physical area involved.
-For all purposes, provide any pertinent information concerning coord-ination with Federal and state resource agencies.
-Identify relationship to other project purposes if appropriate.
-Do not include irrelevant data such as "mild summers or harsh winters"; do include all the data that would tell why this study should be selected out of the many recommended.
-Also cite any matters known to be of concern to the Congress and identify the sponsor and include the date that the Letter of Intent was signed.
-(There may be multiple sponsors for watershed and multi-purpose studies) Describe briefly the general scope and key areas of concern that are to be addressed in the study, probable solutions if this type of information is available, and the work to be performed in the program year.
-This paragraph should present specific arguments and evidence that it is important to initiate the study in the program year and similar evidence that makes it clear that the study and its anticipated outputs are in accord with Administration policy.
+For ecosystem restoration studies, include information that addresses the performance components in Environmental Appendix (do not enter the scores) and information about the physical area involved.)

+The following coordination has occurred...
+(For all purposes, provide any pertinent information concerning coordination with Federal and state resource agencies.
+Identify relationship to other project purposes if appropriate.)
+Also cite any matters known to be of concern to the Congress.

+The potential non-Federal sponsor is... (identify the sponsor and include the date that the Letter of Intent was signed.
+There may be multiple sponsors for watershed and multi-purpose studies).
+The general scope of the study includes...
+(Describe briefly the general scope and key areas of concern that are to be addressed in the study, probable solutions if this type of information is available, and the work to be performed in the program year.
+This paragraph should present specific arguments and evidence that it is important to initiate the study in the program year and similar evidence that makes it clear that the study and its anticipated outputs are in accord with Administration policy)/ The (name of sponsor) understands the single phase process and signed the Letter of Intent on XXX MMM YYYY.